release-engineering/greenwave/docs/policies.rst

    this example, the identifier is ``bodhi_update_push_stable``. `Bodhi`_ passes this value when it asks Greenwave to decide whether a Bodhi update is ready to be pushed to the stable repositories.

+``decision_contexts``
+   Allows to specify many decision contexts for one policy.
+Previous parameter was kept for backward compatibility and its value is being added to this list if provided.

 .. _subject_type: